 Themed Challenge/project and reading grids do not have a specific length of time suggested.
 Pupils can spend as little or as much time they want on this depending on their level of engagement.
-We ask that the children complete at least one activity from both the reading grid and the topic grid.
+We ask that the children complete at least one activity from both the reading grid and the topic grid as well as completing the online safety learning opportunity.
 Each half term we will have a homework celebration gallery where the learning through homework will be shared and celebrated.
 A date for completion will be given out with the homework.